purplacid/F25-NuclearICTeam7/Communication_Subproblem/README.md

 ---

 #### What is an API?
+An Application Programming Interface (API) serves as the connection between two or more software applications.
+It's now an ubiquitous part of software development, and its wide application includes connecting the interface of a website to its backend database, facilitating interactions between devices (e.g. smart lightbulb and a phone), and embedding content from another website onto your own.
+In this problem template, a Python script will access the Bluesky API to make automated alert posts.

 #### What is Bluesky?
+Bluesky is a decentralized social media platform that looks and functions similarly to X (formerly Twitter.)
+It was initially developed as a Twitter research initiative before becoming an indepedent company, and has rapidly grown in user count since Twitter's rebranding as X and subsequent executive changes.

+Most importantly, it's a relevant platform to deploy an alert bot because of its free API access.
+While Twitter has greatly reduced the posting and read limits on its API's Free tier, Bluesky's completely free-to-access API makes the bot easy to scale without cost limitations.

 #### Setting up Google Sheet API
 1. Set up Google Cloud